Robotics Education & Competition Foundation Announces the 2016 Texas Instruments Scholarship Winners

-Winning Robotics Students Hail from Louisiana and North Carolina
+Winning Robotics Students Hail from California and Texas

 “The REC Foundation Scholarship Program continues to expand with new opportunities each year to assist students in their pursuit of a post-secondary degree,” said Jason Morrella, president of the REC Foundation.
-“I congratulate the 2015 scholarship winners and wish them much success as they prepare for a future career in science, technology, engineering and math.”
+“I would like to congratulate the 2016 scholarship winners and wish them much success as they prepare for a future career in science, technology, engineering and math.”

-The 2015/2016 season is now open with VEX IQ Challenge Bank Shot and VEX Robotics Competition Nothing But Net.
-The new games were announced at VEX Worlds in Louisville, Kentucky on April 17, 2015.
+The 2016/2017 season is now open with VEX IQ Challenge Crossover and VEX Robotics Competition Starstruck.
+The new games were announced at VEX Robotics Competition World Championship in Louisville, Kentucky on April 20-23, 2016.
 For more information about the REC Foundation and the scholarship program, please visit www.RoboticsEducation.org.

 About the Robotics Education & Competition Foundation

 The REC Foundation seeks to increase student interest and involvement in science, technology, engineering and mathematics (STEM) by engaging students in hands-on, sustainable and affordable curriculum-based robotics engineering programs across the U.S. and internationally.
 Its goal is to provide these programs with services, solutions, and a community that allows them to flourish in a way that fosters the technical and interpersonal skills necessary for students to succeed in the 21st Century.
 The REC Foundation develops partnerships with K-12 education, higher education, government, industry, and the non-profit community to achieve this work so that one day these programs will become accessible to all students and all schools in all communities.
 For more information on REC Foundation, visit www.RoboticsEducation.org.